grew-nlp/grew_doc/content/grew_server.md

 All services reply with JSON data of one of this three forms:

  * `{ "status": "OK", "data": … }` when the request was executed correctly, the content of the `data` field depends on the service.
- * `{ "status": "WARNING", "messages": …, "data": "…" }` when the request can be partially executed; the `messages` fields contains a list of messages.
+ * `{ "status": "WARNING", "messages": …, "data": … }` when the request can be partially executed; the `messages` fields contains a list of messages.
  * `{ "status": "ERROR", "message": "…" }` when the request cannot be executed.

 ## Projects

 ### The `newProject` service

 This service is used to initialise a new empty project.
-An error is returned if the project already exists.
+An error is returned a project with the same name already exists.

  * `(<string> project_id)`